anderson2805/ngweijie/_posts/2022-07-18-learn-producing-explainable-ai.md

 tags: [Learning, Machine Learning, Artificial Intelligence]
 style: fill
 color: info
 description: Data scientists and machine learning professionals have to stay apace with the latest techniques and approaches in the field.
-In this course, instructor Keith McCormick shows us how to produce explainable AI (XAI) and interpretable machine learning (IML) solutions.
 ---

 Source: [Keith McCormick](https://www.linkedin.com/learning/machine-learning-and-ai-foundations-producing-explainable-ai-xai-and-interpretable-machine-learning-solutions)